dwp/dataworks-open-source-policy/open_source_policy.md

 Sensitive reference information can take several forms.
 A non-exhaustive list of these is provided below:

-1. Personal data, as set out in more detail within the [Legal Restrictions](#legal-restrictions) section above.
+1. Personal data or any other information detailed within the [legal restrictions](#legal-restrictions) section of this document.
 1. User credentials (usernames, passwords, secret access keys, private keys, QR codes, etc).
 1. Information which identifies specific accounts or resources (AWS Account numbers including within ARNs, S3 bucket names, etc).
 1. Information which DWP perceives to be sensitive (IP addresses, network ranges, etc).